 5. Minō Falls and Katsuō-ji Temple

-One of the most popular spots for an afternoon out in Osaka, Minō Park offers a gentle hike along a river, with a few bonus spots along the way.
-Ending in the picturesque view of Minō Falls, complete with a small bridge (and probably lots of people), the walk is about 3 km long.
+One of the most popular destinations for an afternoon out in Osaka, Minō Park offers a gentle hike along a river, with a few bonus spots along the way.
+Ending in a picturesque view of Minō Falls, complete with a small bridge (and probably lots of people), the walk is about 3 km long.

 Minō hosts a momiji festival from mid-November to early December with stalls, forest yoga, illuminations, and plenty of tasty autumnal treats.